saintly2k/ImoutoIB/README.md

 If you want to create different configurations per board you can go to any database/boards/board folder and create a config.php file. <?php $default_name = "Technology Enthusiast" ?>
 It will be automatically read and used when viewing or posting on that specific board.

+IMPORTANT: Use install.php to check some important permissions.
+It will try to change them for you if you haven't.

 Upgrade
 -------